Youth Make a Difference!

 Young people learn about the variety of ways citizens can become active participants in the community: political parties, interest groups, voting, and providing public service.

-EVERYONE has something to give!
+EVERYONE has something to give to make a better world!

-EVERYONE has something to give!
+EVERYONE has something to give to make a better world!

 guide youth philanthropy